History of the Jews in Austria: After Second World War

-After the Holocaust, the Jews throughout Europe who managed to survive were concentrated in Alllied DP camps in Austria.
+After the Holocaust, the Jews throughout Europe who managed to survive were concentrated in Allied DP camps in Austria.
 Holocaust survivors who had nowhere to return to after the war remained in the DP camps, and were helped by groups of volunteers who came from Palestine.
 Until 1955, about 250,000 to 300,000 displaced persons lived in Austria.
 About 3,000 of them stayed in Austria and formed the new Jewish community.
 Many of the Jews in the DP camps throughout Europe eventually immigrated to Israel.
 Many others returned to Germany and Austria.
 In October 2000 the Judenplatz Holocaust Memorial was built in Vienna in memory of the Austrian Jews who were murdered in the Holocaust.

 One of the notable prisoners of the Mauthausen concentration camp was Simon Wiesenthal, who after his release worked together with the United States army to locate Nazi war criminals.

 During the Hungarian Revolution of 1956 about 200,000 Hungarians fled through Austria to the west, among them 17,000 Jews.
 Seventy-thousand Hungarians stayed in Austria, a number of Jews among them.
 One of the best-known of them is the political scientist and publicist Paul Lendvai.

 Details of the property seized under the Nazis in Vienna from Austrian Jews such as Samuel Schallinger who co-owned the Imperial and the Bristol hotels, and the names of those who took them and never gave them back, are detailed in the book Unser Wien (Our Vienna) by Stephan Templ and Tina Walzer.

 Contemporary situation

-Since the Holocaust, the Jewish community in Austria was rebuilt itself, although it was much smaller.
+Since the Holocaust, the Jewish community in Austria has rebuilt itself, although it is much smaller.
 In the 1950s a wave of immigration from the Soviet Union brought Russian Jews to Austria.
 Since the fall of the Iron Curtain, there has been a renewed influx of Jewish people from the former Soviet Union.
 The current Austrian Jewish population is around 12,000–15,000 — most living in Vienna, Graz and Salzburg.
 About 800 are Holocaust survivors who lived in Austria before 1938 and about 1,500 are immigrants from countries once a part of the Soviet Union.

-In July 1991 the Austrian government acknowledged its role in the crimes of the Third Reich during World War II.
-In 1993, the Austrian government reconstructed the Jewish synagogue in Innsbruck, which was destroyed during Kristallnacht, and in 1994 they reconstructed the Jewish library in Vienna, which was then reopened.